USDA-SCINet/pygcdl/README.md

 # pygcdl

-Python interface for the Geospatial Common Data Library
+Python interface for the Geospatial Common Data Library.